 "What if everybody on the planet earth understood the General Theory of Relativity?"

-One of the problems we encounter immediately is the mathematics required to understand even the most basic of the concepts in the advanced areas of physics such as Quantum Field Theory or String Theory.
+One problem we encounter immediately, is the mathematics required to understand even the most basic of the concepts in the advanced areas of physics such as Quantum Field Theory or String Theory.
 It takes years of rigorous training for a theoretical or experimental physicist to achieve a minimal proficiency.
 But those of us not in the field, the magic is limited to popular-level books written by well-meaning physicists or Star-Trek episodes.
 But does it have to be this way?

 It is known to just about everyone that the fastest moving snake moves with the speed of light.
-Whether the snake will keep its venom or even its existence at this speed is another issue.
+Whether the snake will keep its venom or even its existence at this speed, is another issue for debate.
 But then what moves the slowest, measured or in theory?
 Is it even important to know it?

 At this point we will state a basic principle without proof as:

 "Every observer moves towards the state with maximum information, the observer can measure."